Google ends direct cooperation with Hong Kong authorities on data requests

 The law has drawn harsh criticism from Washington, where the Trump administration last week levied sanctions on Hong Kong’s chief executive, Carrie Lam, and other senior officials in Hong Kong and mainland China over their roles in suppressing political dissent.

-Google notified Hong Kong police on Thursday that it would instead direct officials to pursue any requests for data through a Mutual Legal Assistance Treaty with the United States, a cumbersome process in which requests are routed through the Justice Department and that can take weeks or months.
+Google notified Hong Kong police Thursday that it would instead direct officials to pursue any requests for data through a Mutual Legal Assistance Treaty with the United States, a cumbersome process in which requests are routed through the Justice Department and that can take weeks or months.

-Under the national security law, those who aid or protect suspects accused of violating the law, or refuse to comply with authorities on requests related to national security, could also face arrest.
+Under the national security law, those who aid or protect people accused of violating the law, or refuse to comply with authorities on requests related to national security, could also face arrest.
 Google is among the U.S. technology firms with staff based in Hong Kong.

-China has suspended Hong Kong’s legal assistance treaty with countries including Britain, Canada and Australia, in response to those nations suspending their extradition treaties with Hong Kong.
+China has suspended Hong Kong’s legal assistance treaty with countries including Britain, Canada and Australia in response to those nations suspending their extradition treaties with Hong Kong.
 But the territory’s legal assistance treaty with the United States, however, still stands, though President Trump in a July executive order said he would be moving to suspend the extradition treaty with Hong Kong.

 Google, along with Facebook and Twitter, stopped reviewing requests for user data from Hong Kong in July after China enacted the national security law.
 Tech companies said they were concerned about the human rights implications of continuing to comply with Hong Kong government requests.

+A Google spokesman Aaron Stein said the company has “not produced data in response to new requests from Hong Kong authorities” since the security law was enacted and that “remains the case.”

+“As always, authorities outside the U.S. may seek data needed for criminal investigations through diplomatic procedures.
+We carefully review all requests for user data and push back on overly broad ones to protect our users’ privacy,” Stein added.

-Google and the Hong Kong police did not immediately respond to requests for comment.
+The Hong Kong police did not immediately respond to a request for comment.

 In a statement to The Washington Post after the tech companies first suspended reviews for user data, a spokesman for the police said the force will “continue to request information or cooperation” from relevant organizations including service providers to assist with investigations, and will do so under the law and established privacy guidelines.